 Why did the USITC issue a stay on a cease and desist order?

-Recently, the Government Accountability Office (“GAO”) returned from the Labor Day Holiday to determine whether the Department of the Army properly picked its role play partner.
-The Army’s Request for Proposals (“RFP”) sought offers to provide civilians the chance to perform battlefield role-player services for military exercises.
-The
+Recently, the Government Accountability Office (GAO) returned from the Labor Day Holiday to determine whether the Department of the Army properly picked its role play partner.
+The Army’s Request for Proposals (RFP) sought offers to provide civilians the chance to perform battlefield role-player services for military exercises.
+The Army’s RFP stated that it would award the contract to the lowest-priced, technically acceptable offeror.
+As is typical in the world of government procurement, nothing is quite that simple.

 Apple, Inc. made headlines this year when it managed to avoid over $70 million in taxes that the U.S. said the company owed to the federal government.
 Estimates vary as to the amount of money Apple keeps offshore, but the numbers are consistently in the billions of dollars range.
 In fact, forty and fifty billion dollars are numbers seen in some recent news stories on international tax.